Ischemic stroke usually results when an artery to the brain is blocked, often by a blood clot and/or a fatty deposit due to atherosclerosis.

 If symptoms seem to be worsening despite other treatments, anticoagulants such as heparin and warfarin are used.
 They may also be used to treat specific types of strokes (such as those due to a blood clot in a vein in the brain, or atrial fibrillation, or dissection of an artery in the neck).
 Anticoagulants inhibit proteins in blood that help it to clot (clotting factors).

-If people have been given a thrombolytic drug, doctors usually wait at least 24 hours before antiplatelet drugs or anticoagulants are started because these drugs add to the already increased risk of bleeding in the brain.
+If people have been given a thrombolytic medication, doctors usually wait at least 24 hours before antiplatelet medications or anticoagulants are started because these medications add to the already increased risk of bleeding in the brain.
 Anticoagulants are not given to people who have uncontrolled high blood pressure or who have had a hemorrhagic stroke.

-Once an ischemic stroke is completed, surgical removal of fatty deposits (atheromas, or plaques) due to atherosclerosis or clots in an internal carotid artery may be done (see figure Supplying the Brain With Blood Supplying the Brain With Blood ).
+Once an ischemic stroke is completed, surgical removal of fatty deposits (atheromas, or plaques) due to atherosclerosis or clots in an internal carotid artery may be done (see figure ).
 This procedure, called carotid endarterectomy, can help if all of the following are present:

 The stroke resulted from narrowing of a carotid artery by more than 70% (more than 60% in people who have been having transient ischemic attacks).

 Some brain tissue supplied by the affected artery still functions after the stroke.

 The person’s life expectancy is at least 5 years.

 In such people, carotid endarterectomy may reduce the risk of subsequent strokes.
 This procedure also reestablishes the blood supply to the affected area, but it cannot restore lost function because some brain tissue is dead.